-Five Best Places to go During a Government Furlough
+Five Places You Can Visit During a Government Shutdown

-One of the great things about the Eugene, Cascades & Coast region is that a vast amount of our land is publicly owned – city, county, state and federal parks, campgrounds, and sites.
+When the federal government shuts down national parks there are still plenty of wonderful destinations in the Eugene, Cascades & Coast region of Oregon.
+Many of our parks, campgrounds and scenic destinations are owned and operated by the state, the county or our cities.
 While our federal sites are affected by the government shutdown, there are still plenty of great adventures from the Oregon Coast to the Cascades.

 Here are five adventures we recommend:

-1. Shred the Sand: If you’re looking for excitement, take a trip out west to Honeyman State Park just south of Florence.
+If you’re looking for excitement, take a trip out west to Honeyman State Park just south of Florence.
 With a massive two mile (3.2 km) stretch of sand dunes between you and the ocean, there is endless exploring to be done.
 Honeyman features two freshwater lakes and is a great spot for a quick kayak trip.
-For those with more of an adventurous side, try your hand at sandboarding.
-You can rent a sandboard at Sand Master Park and shred the dunes to your heart’s content.
-Think of it as snowboarding, but without the cold.
+For those with more of an adventurous side, head out into the dunes on a dune buggy.
+Many guided dune buggy tours offer thrills along with educational forays across this impressive landscape.

-3. Bed and Breakfast: Wake up in the morning with the sounds of the ocean crashing against the rocks and the smell of breakfast wafting up to your bedroom.
+Wake up in the morning with the sounds of the ocean crashing against the rocks and the smell of breakfast wafting up to your bedroom.
 The newly renovated Heceta Head Lighthouse is a great place for a couple’s getaway.
 The bed and breakfast, known as The Keeper’s House, offers a number of rooms overlooking the ocean and features a seven-course breakfast.
-Visit the interpretive center or brave the weather and take a walk down the Heceta Head trail to explore the tide pools.
+Visit the interpretive center or take a walk down the Heceta Head trail to explore the tide pools.

-4. 4.
-Explore New Trails: While many people in the area are familiar with Spencer’s Butte, few have explored the expanse of the Ridgeline Trail System.
+While many people in the area are familiar with Spencer’s Butte, few have explored the expanse of the Ridgeline Trail System.
 With over 12 miles of trails and seven main trailheads, the Ridgeline Trail system is the perfect way to spend a day exploring new routes all within Eugene’s city limits.
+Or spend sometime along the Willamette River following the Ruth Bascom Riverbank Path System trails through Eugene and Springfield.
 Just remember to bring a raincoat - you never know when a shower may pop up along your journey.

 Don’t let the government shutdown slow you down!
 Get out, explore new spots, and enjoy fall.